Kaliumhexacyanoferrat/GenHTTP/README.md

 dotnet run
 ```

-This will build the playground project launcher for .NET Core with all the server dependencies and launch the server process on port 8080.
+This will build the playground project launcher with all the server dependencies and launch the server process on port 8080.
 You can access the playground in the browser via http://localhost:8080.

 If you would like to contribute, see the [contribution guidelines](https://github.com/Kaliumhexacyanoferrat/GenHTTP/blob/master/CONTRIBUTING.md).